King You of Zhou — Controversial Kingdom Terminator and His Beautiful Icy Queen

 Besides, the next year after Ji Gongsheng's enthronement, many natural disasters happened around his capital city, including earthquakes, dried-up rivers, landslides, and famine.

-In ancient Chinese culture, those were signs of bad reign and a huge decline of the royal family.
+In ancient Chinese culture, those were signs of a bad reign and a huge decline of the royal family.

 Unearthed Bronze Watering Utensils (Yi) of the Western Zhou Dynasty — Baoji Bronzeware Museum (Photo by Dongmaiying)